 Music Enhances Our 10 AM Sunday Services

-Preludes center us in meditation, preparing our minds to let go of everyday worries; postludes help us to depart with renewed energy.
+Music is a vital, integral part of our worship life, helping us to connect with our God.
+Our Reuter pipe organ ably supports congregational singing and showcases both classical and contemporary Preludes and Postludes.
+Preludes center us in meditation, preparing our minds to let go of everyday worries; Postludes help us to depart with renewed energy.

-Our Chancel Choir's broad repertory gives us classics of Bach, Handel, Vivaldi, and Mozart and also the music of contemporary composers such as Calvin Hampton, Hal Hopson, Mark Miller, John Rutter, Natalie Sleeth, Audrey Snyder, Heather Sorenson.
+Our Chancel Choir's broad repertory gives us classics of Bach, Handel, Vivaldi, and Mozart and also the music of contemporary composers such as Calvin Hampton, Hal Hopson, Mark Miller, John Rutter, Natalie Sleeth, Audrey Snyder, and Heather Sorenson.
 The chancel choir helps to lead us in worship and deepens our spiritual experience with special liturgical music and diverse anthems.
-This congenial and dedicated group is open to anyone who likes to sing and can devote two hours of preparation per week--an hour before and after the 10 am service each Sunday.
+This congenial and dedicated group is open to anyone who likes to sing and can devote approximately 90 minutes of preparation per week--an hour before and 30 minutes after the 10 am service each Sunday.